onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 ~~~~~~~~~~~~~~~~~~~

 This section outlines the workflow that ONAP invokes when it receives an
-action request against a Chef managed VNF.
+action request against a Chef managed xNF.

-1. When ONAP receives a request for an action for a Chef Managed VNF, it
+1. When ONAP receives a request for an action for a Chef Managed xNF, it
    retrieves the corresponding template (based on **action** and
-   **VNF**) from its database and sets necessary values in the
+   **xNF**) from its database and sets necessary values in the
    "Environment", "Node" and "NodeList" keys (if present) from either
    the payload of the received action or internal data.